TECHNICAL INFORMATION

 This is a photo of the surviving rudder.

-The rudder follows broadly the design of the original drawing.
+The rudder broadly follows the design of the original drawing.

 By contrasting with photos taken at Windermere, it is apparent that a different rudder was used there.
 That is, the original design had 2 panels above and below the cut-out for the horizontal tail.
 However, these photos show that additional ribs have been added so as to create another panel above and below the cut-out.